George Russell (racing driver): 2024: Final year with Hamilton

 Russell finished sixth in the Drivers' Championship, 22 points ahead of Hamilton.
 The team fell from second place to fourth in the Constructors' Championship, but scored four wins, quadrupling its total from the prior two seasons.

 During the three years of the Russell-Hamilton partnership, the Mercedes drivers were evenly matched on track.
 Russell outscored Hamilton in two out of three seasons, recorded three wins to Hamilton's two, and outqualified Hamilton 39–29, while Hamilton scored 20 podiums to Russell's 14 and beat Russell on total points (697–695) after overtaking Russell on the final lap of his final race with Mercedes.
-After the 2024 season ended, Russell said that he "learned so much from [] Lewis as a driver and a person," and wrote on his personal website that Hamilton "is not only the greatest driver of all time," but also "the type of person that every racing driver should aspire to be."
+After the 2024 season ended, Russell said that he "learned so much from [Hamilton] as a driver and a person," and wrote on his personal website that Hamilton "is not only the greatest driver of all time," but also "the type of person that every racing driver should aspire to be."